South Carolina's Clean Cities Coalition

-The Palmetto State Clean Fuels Coalition (PSCFC) is part of the Clean Cities program and is one of nearly 100 designated coalitions in the United States.
-The Department of Energy approved the application for PSCFC's designation in 2003, recognizing the commitment of our stakeholders to building an alternative fuels market in South Carolina as a statewide coalition in 2004.
+The Palmetto Clean Fuels Coalition (PCF) is an initiative of the Office of Regulatory Staff - Energy Office.
+PCF works to increase the use of alternative fuels and advanced vehicle technologies in South Carolina.
+PCF is part of the Clean Cities program, one of nearly 100 designated coalitions in the United States.
+The US Department of Energy (DOE) approved the application for PCF's designation in 2003, recognizing the commitment of our stakeholders to building an alternative fuels market in South Carolina as a statewide coalition in 2004.

 PCF strives to help public and private entities, as well as individuals, lower fuel costs, improve air quality, and reduce petroleum consumption.
 PCF also promotes idle reduction, fuel economy measures, vehicle miles traveled reductions, and bicycle and pedestrian efforts.